KitanaCode/boardgames.koplugin/README.md

 **Version 1.0.0**
 **Made by KitanaCode**

+For if you'd like to support me and buy my starbucks.
+Here's my ko-fi link! https://ko-fi.com/kitanacode

 Board Games brings six familiar games to KOReader in one simple, e-ink-friendly plugin.
 Pick a game, settle in, and play without leaving your reader.